All Episodes

 No, they don't have one standard.

-There's one for the Clintons, there's one for the Bidens, and then there's a whole other standard if you're a uh part of the Trump family or a conservative.
+There's one for the Clintons, there's one for the Bidens, and then there's a whole other standard if you're a part of the Trump family or a conservative.

-And it's been on display now for a long period of time.
+It's that simple, and it's been on display now for a long period of time.

-Just like the FBI now in the last two presidential elections, put their thumb on the scale in favor of the Democratic presidential candidate.
+Just like the FBI now, in the last two presidential elections, put their thumb on the scale in favor of the Democratic presidential candidate.

 We still don't have any arrests regarding Hunter Biden.

-That raises the question of why not, that they can't answer.
+That raises the question of why not that they can't answer.

-Uh we have Nicole Parker is with us, former special agent, FBI special agent.
+Anyway, joining us now to comment on this and so much more, we have Nicole Parker is with us, former special agent, FBI special agent.

 She left the agency because it's been politicized.